 We expanded the NKTR-102 Phase 2 study by 110 patients in women with platinum-resistant/refractory ovarian cancer that had received prior Doxil® therapy with the potential for us to consider an early NDA submission after we evaluate these expanded study results.
-Due to an ongoing supply shortage of Doxil®, we decided to cease further enrollment of this study.
-There are a few patients continuing on the study drug and we are currently in the process of continuing patient follow-up activities as well as compiling and performing verification procedures on the data we have to date.
+We are currently in the process of continuing patient follow-up activities as well as compiling and performing verification procedures on the data we have to date.
 Acceptance and approval of an NDA by the FDA almost always requires the sponsor to conduct comparative Phase 3 clinical studies prior to acceptance for review or approval of an NDA.
 As a result, acceptance for review or approval of an accelerated NDA submitted to the FDA based on overall response rate from our single-arm Phase 2 study in platinum-resistant/refractory ovarian cancer would be unusual and is highly unlikely.
 Therefore we do not expect the FDA to accept or approve an accelerated NDA based on this Phase 2 clinical study.
 The FDA has significant discretion to determine what constitutes a high unmet medical need, what therapies should be considered available to patients regardless of which therapies are approved or typically prescribed in a particular setting, the relevance of certain efficacy end points (e.g. overall response rate, progression free survival, overall survival), and the number of patients required to be studied to demonstrate sufficient therapeutic benefit and safety profile.
 One or more of such judgments and determinations by the FDA could impair our ability to submit an accelerated NDA for platinum resistant/refractory ovarian cancer patients, and even if submitted, whether the FDA would accept it for review and/or approve the NDA.